mit-ll/CEP/cosim/README.md

     isaTests/rv64mi-p-access
 	  isaTests/rv64ud-p-ldst
 ```
-   NOTE: All tests (including the above failed tests) are now passing with version 2.8 or later under Linux machine..
+   **NOTE**: All tests (including the above failed tests) are now passing with version 2.8 or later under Linux machine..

 ## Verify environment settings and tools: ##